 The most important element of Thanksgiving preparation in the OtherWorldly Kitchen is Brown Poultry Stock.
-I say this unequivocally, because it is essential to my Thanksgiving 24-Hour Gravy.
-Without this luscious, silky gravy, it’s just not Thanksgiving.

 In fact, I always buy an extra small turkey just for the stock.
 I remove and reserve the meaty breast and leg sections to roast later.
 Then I cut up the rest of the bird (minus the liver and heart) for the stock.